yonimyo/aiohttp-csrf/README.rst

 By default, if token is invalid, ``aiohttp_csrf`` will raise ``aiohttp.web.HTTPForbidden`` exception.

-You have abbility to specify your custom error handler.
+You have ability to specify your custom error handler.
 It can be:

-- **callable instance**.
-Input parameter - aiohttp request.
+- **callable instance.
+Input parameter - aiohttp request.**

 .. code-block:: python

     def custom_error_handler(request):